everx-labs/sdk-samples/examples/multisig/README.md

 # How to deploy your wallet and make a transfer
-In this example we use AppKit package (https://github.com/tonlabs/AppKit)to deploy solidity multisig contract [SafeMultisigWallet.sol](https://github.com/tonlabs/ton-labs-contracts/blob/master/solidity/safemultisig/SafeMultisigWallet.abi.json) in to test [net.ton.dev](https://net.ton.live/) blockchain.
+In this example we use [AppKit package](https://github.com/tonlabs/appkit-js) to deploy a [multisig contract](https://github.com/tonlabs/ton-labs-contracts/blob/master/solidity/safemultisig/) into [Developer Network](https://net.ton.live/) and then make a transfer from it.
+You can update the scripts to [work with other networks, for example, with Free TON](https://docs.ton.dev/86757ecb2/p/85c869-networks).

 ## Prerequisite

 * Node.js >= [12.x installed](https://nodejs.org)
-* [Docker](https://docs.docker.com/desktop/#download-and-install) (if you want to use local blockchain TON OS SE) daemon running
+* Optional [Docker](https://docs.docker.com/desktop/#download-and-install) - if you want to use local blockchain TON OS SE

 In order to do it, perform these steps:

 1. Make preparations.
 2. Deploy contract.
-3. Use deployed contract.
+3. Transfer tokens.
 Below we describe each of the steps in more detail.

 ## Make preparations